skip to main content

 12. refuge

-Sense of protection from environmental conditions and activity.
+Sense of protection from movements and activities happening in the surroundings.

 Read more about Refuge